-- 1) This policy applies to all members of the Abbey Gate College community, including those in our EYFS setting. - 2) Abbey Gate College implements this policy through adherence to the procedures set out in the rest of this document. - 3) This policy is made available to relevant parties on the College website at www.abbeygatecollege.co.uk.
-This policy should be read in conjunction with the College's Anti-Bullying, Discipline & Exclusions, Educational Visits, Mobile Devices for Pupils, Positive Handling, Safeguarding and SEND policies. - 4) Abbey Gate College is fully committed to ensuring that the application of this policy is non-discriminatory in line with the UK Equality Act (2010).
-Further details are available in the College's EDI policy document. - 5) This policy is reviewed at least annually, or as events or legislation changes require, by the College Leadership Team and the Governing Body.
-The deadline for the next review is no later than 12 months after the most recent review date indicated above. - 6) The most recent updates were made on Key Personnel changes.
+- This policy applies to all members of the Abbey Gate College community, including those in our EYFS setting. - 2) Abbey Gate College implements this policy through adherence to the procedures set out in the rest of this document. - 3) This policy is made available to relevant parties on the College website at www.abbeygatecollege.co.uk.
+This policy should be read in conjunction with the College's Anti-Bullying, Exclusion, Educational Visits, Online Safety for Pupils, Positive Handling, Safeguarding, SEND, and Wellbeing policies. - 4) Abbey Gate College is fully committed to ensuring that the application of this policy is non-discriminatory in line with the UK Equality Act (2010).
+Further details are available in the College's EDI policy document.

+- 5) This policy is reviewed at least annually, or as events or legislation changes require, by the College Leadership Team and the Governing Body.
+The deadline for the next review is no later than 12 months after the most recent review date indicated above. - 6) The most recent updates were made on Key Personnel changes, the clarity of Policy Statement (1) for parents, and procedural flowcharts, arising from continued consultation with staff and students.